brandonssmith/brancoder/README.md

 I built this with my own preferred workflow so that I can convert video files the way that I prefer to.

+***PLEASE NOTE - currently there are issues with the app that are unresolved.
+Using this app is not recommended.

 ## Features

 - Modern dark theme UI